zorun/wg-autoroute/README.md

     systemctl enable wg-autoroute@wg0
     systemctl start wg-autoroute@wg0

+To pass additional options, create a file `/etc/default/wg-autoroute` and define `$WG_AUTOROUTE_ARGS`, for instance:

+    # /etc/default/wg-autoroute
+    WG_AUTOROUTE_ARGS="--timeout 300"

 The service will only manage routes that go through the specified interface.
+If you need to manage several wireguard interfaces, either start several systemd services, or use $WG_AUTOROUTE_ARGS to manually add several interfaces to the command-line arguments.

 ## Manual usage